MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 ## MCP41050 Digital potentiometer

 The MCP41050 is the digital potentiometer used in our project.
 It varies up to 50,000 ohms depending on the command sent.
-It has 8 connections pins as can be seen in figure 10.
+It has eight connections pins as can be seen in figure 10.

 ![Microchip-MCP41050-I_SN-image](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/a2f528a6-c030-491e-9876-67a0d771acc9)